publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch23/schIII/m__us_usc_t19_s3740.md

     (b) __Land Grant Colleges and not-for-profit institutions__

-        In conducting the study under subsection (a) of this section, the Secretary of Agriculture is encouraged to consult with American Land Grant Colleges and not-for-profit international organizations that have firsthand knowledge of current African farming practices.
+        In conducting the study under subsection (a), the Secretary of Agriculture is encouraged to consult with American Land Grant Colleges and not-for-profit international organizations that have firsthand knowledge of current African farming practices.

 ([Pub.
 L. 106–200, title I, § 130][/us/pl/106/200/s130], May 18, 2000, [114 Stat.
 274][/us/stat/114/274].)